AbhayPancholi/Projects-with-langchain/README.md

 # LangChain Projects Repository

 Welcome to the **LangChain Projects Repository**!
 This repository contains a collection of projects and experiments utilizing [LangChain](https://langchain-langchain.vercel.app/), a powerful framework for building LLM (Large Language Model) applications.
-Explore how LangChain's tools and capabilities are applied in various contexts, from chatbot development to retrieval-augmented generation (RAG).
+Explore how LangChain's tools and capabilities are applied in various contexts from chatbot development to retrieval-augmented generation (RAG).

 ## Repository Structure